bertusviljoen/raspberripi_docker_nginx/README.md

 Basic knowledge of Docker and Nginx configurations.
 # Setup
 Clone the repo and run docker-compose to build and start the services.

+#To update the docker image
+After updating the Dockerfile run the script `increment_build_version.sh` to build and increment the image version tag.

+Ensure the file is executable:
+`chmod +x increment_build_version.sh`